socoengineers-gmbh/simuspace-wiki/README.md

 **Unify Engineering & Operations.
 Drive Decisions with AI.**

-SIMUSPACE is a cloud-native, AI-first platform developed by SOCO Engineers that transforms how engineering organizations design, test, and operate systems.
-From early simulation through live telemetry, SIMUSPACE delivers a unified, secure environment for connected engineering workflows.
+Simuspace is a cloud-native, AI-first platform developed by SOCO Engineers that transforms how engineering organizations design, test, and operate systems.
+From early simulation through live telemetry, Simuspace delivers a unified, secure environment for connected engineering workflows.

 Built for **scalability, sovereignty, and trust**, SIMUSPACE empowers teams to accelerate decisions, maintain full control over data, and streamline operations.